 When Leonard's mother, a neurophysiologist and psychologist, comes to visit on The Big Bang Theory, her influence prompts Leonard to knock on Penny's door and simply ask, "Do you have any alcohol?"
 The two of them spend most of the rest of the episode getting sloppy drunk.

 Damar of Star Trek: Deep Space Nine spent several episodes getting drunk, to drown out first his unease and his conscience over dealing with the Dominion, his murder of Dukat's daughter, then his problems when promoted to leader of Cardassia.
 His snapping out of this and becoming a good guy marks the beginning of his becoming truly Bad Ass.
 And he slips a bit of information to Quark, leading to a particularly entertaining scene in which he is trying to tell Kira and Odo what he learned while roaring drunk.

-It's shown that Sam and Bobby both drink a lot after Dean's death.
-Bobby at least had been hinted at avoiding alcohol now, but with the whole apocalypse Sam using his powers, and Dean in hell thing, the boys have still been drinking in a not-so-healthy way.
+It's shown that Sam and Bobby both drink a lot after Dean's death by hellhound at the end of season 3.
+Bobby, at least, has been hinted to be avoiding alcohol now, but with the whole Apocalypse, Sam using his powers, and Dean's memories of Hell, the boys have still been drinking in a not-so-healthy way.

-After finding out that God doesn't intend to do anything with the apocalypse, Castiel goes and drinks a whole liquor store.
+After finding out that God doesn't intend to do anything about the Apocalypse, Castiel goes and drinks a liquor store.

 Castiel: I found a liquor store.